bigskysoftware/_hyperscript/www/docs.md

 ### Separators

-Multiple commands may be optionally separated with a `then`, which acts like a semi-colon in javascript:
+Multiple commands may be optionally separated with a `then`, which acts like a semi-colon in JavaScript:

   ~~~ hyperscript
   log "Hello" then log "World"